-Internet today provides a broad range of products and services.
-From logistics point of view the most important difference between “brick and mortar” shopping, i.e. traditional retail store, is the need to deliver goods.
+Internet provides today a broad range products and services.
+From logistics viewpoint the most important difference between “brick-and-mortar” shopping, i.e. traditional retail store, is the need to deliver the goods.
 Customers have traditionally taken care of the home delivery of products themselves.
-In electronic commerce (also e-commerce, eCommerce, Internet shopping, online shopping or ebusiness) goods are delivered directly from warehouse to customers.
+In electronic commerce (also e-commerce, eCommerce, Internet shopping, online shopping or e-business) the goods are delivered directly from warehouse to customers.
+This has a

 - Storage and warehousing can be centralized

 - Delivery size decreases with deliveries to individual consumers

 - Home deliveries and related logistics volumes rise

 Centralization of storage reduces both the number of stock keeping units, as well as, the amount of total inventory.
 In theory, customers can be served globally using a single centralized warehouse.
 This on the condition that an adequate level of service can be provided with fast transports and at reasonable costs.